 Fire risk assessment: guidance and templates

 You're required to have an up-to-date fire risk assessment.
-Understand the guidance, and see template assessments from 2 fire and rescue services.
+Understand the guidance, and see a template from a fire and rescue service.

 School types: AllSchool phases: AllRef: 365